 Passing on Improved Cookstove Knowledge to the Next Generation

 By planting trees every year, Wereyane is replacing the wood that they use and more to create a sustainable environment.
 “People always need wood for cooking or other things,” Ngone tells us.
 “Our children will also need it, so we must plant trees for them.”
 Along with replenishing the trees around Wereyane, Ngone and her community built CREATE!’s improved cookstoves in their homes.
 These improved cookstoves use less firewood than traditional open fires.

-CREATE! technicians build improved cookstoves from free, locally available materials such as clay, sand, dry grass, and water.
-Our technicians hold community-wide training where they demonstrate how to build an improved cookstove.
-Community members then can make the improved cookstove in their homes and spread this knowledge to their friends, family, and other villages nearby.
+Improved cookstoves from free, locally available materials such as clay, sand, dry grass, and water.
+CREATE!‘s technicians hold community-wide training where they demonstrate how to build an improved cookstove.
+Community members then make these cookstoves in their own homes and spread the knowledge to their friends, family, and other villages nearby.
 “My mother taught me to build an improved cookstove,” Ngone explains.
 “I want to teach other people how to build it.”

 Cooking with Fresh, Home-Grown Produce